My First Sound Collage: Escape Mechanism

 Our cheeks already flush, from the cold air, outdoors, he'd struck up a conversation with me one day, about my new pocket knife.
 My Show & Tell item, that day.
 I was 9.

 But I was in a hurry, eager to impress the boys from my own class, who couldn't care less.
-And after a particularly humiliating round of dodgeball, maybe, ran to catch up with the older classmate, instead, and I did show him my awesome new pocket knife, which my Dad had got for me, at the Hardware Hank, in New Hope, Minnesota.
+And after a particularly humiliating round of dodgeball, maybe, ran to catch up with the older classmate, instead, and I did show him my awesome new pocket knife, which Dad bought for me, at the Hardware Hank, in New Hope, Minnesota.

 He and I went to the same schools for four or five years before his family moved away, and he was probably my best friend, when I was little.